Part 1 - General

 How often should I carry out these reconciliations?

-You must reconcile your general client bank ledgers with the bank statements every month at the same date as the other monthly procedures.
+You must reconcile your general client bank ledgers with the bank statements every month to coincide with your month end balancing date.

 Is there any merit in doing a more frequent reconciliation?